 Campylobacter fetus subsp. testudinum subsp. nov.: reptiles (PubMed).

 The effect of antibiotic treatment is not impressive, it will shorten symptoms by 1.3 days, hardly enough time to finish a good novel (PubMed).
-A single dose of one gram of azithromycin is curative (PubMed), although the usual dose is 500 mg a day for 3 days.
+A single dose of one gram of azithromycin can be curative (PubMed), although the usual dose is 500 mg a day for 3 days.

 There is an ongoing issue of erythromycin and ciprofloxacin resistant Campylobacter jejuni subspecies jejuni in MSW in Quebec, Canada (PubMed).

 Campylobacter species most likely in the blood are C. fetus and C. jejuni and are likely susceptible to imipenem or another carbapenem.
 Many bloodstream isolates are resistant to fluoroquinolones and erythromycin.
-Combine with gentamicin in patients with severe bacteremia and endovascular infections.
+Combine the beta lactam with gentamicin in patients with severe bacteremia and endovascular infections.